Lung Cancer Symptoms

 Symptoms and signs of lung cancer include:

-• Coughing: People with lung cancer often have coughs that simply don’t go away.
-Coughing up blood or sputum (phlegm) is common.
+• Coughing: Lung cancer patients often have coughs that don’t go away.
+Coughing up blood or sputum (phlegm) is also common.

-• Difficulty breathing: People with lung cancer often find themselves out of breath after doing simple tasks, such as walking up the stairs.
+• Difficulty breathing: Patients may find themselves out of breath after doing simple tasks, such as walking up the stairs.

-• Finger clubbing: The tips of lung cancer patients’ fingers may become boxy or sqaureish in a process known as finger clubbing.
+• Finger clubbing: The tips of lung cancer patients’ fingers may become boxy or square-shaped.

-• Infections: People with lung cancer may develop infections such as pneumonia and bronchitis that won’t go away or keep on returning.
+• Infections: Patients may develop infections like pneumonia and bronchitis that won’t go away or come back despite treatment.

-• Weight loss and loss of appetite: Lung cancer can change your appetite, causing you to feel less hungry and in turn lose weight.
+• Weight loss and loss of appetite: Lung cancer can reduce a patient’s appetite, causing them to lose weight.

-If you or a loved one has any of the lung cancer symptoms listed above, make sure to get medical attention from a specialist.
-Health care providers can see if these symptoms are stemming from lung cancer or not and recommend treatments.
+If you or a loved one has any lung cancer symptoms, seek medical attention.
+Health care providers can see if these symptoms stem from lung cancer or not and recommend treatments.

 Get Our Free Lung Cancer Guide